bthallion/poker-range-converter/README.md

 ## Usage

-- Run `node index.js` and your Flopzilla 1.x.x ranges will be copied into your clipboard
+- Run `npm run parse-newdefs2` and your Flopzilla 1.x.x ranges will be copied into your clipboard
+- Run `npm run parse-newdefs3` and your Flopzilla 2.x.x ranges will be copied into your clipboard
+- Run `npm run parse-range-images` and a using the configuration in `range_image_parser_config.json` a directory of JPG, GIF or PNG range chart images will be parsed and copied into your clipboard

 ### Arguments

 --category: A filter for top level categories in case you don't want all your ranges
 	copied to the clipboard.
 Checks if a category contains the substring provided.

-ex: `node index.js --category="Upswing Ranges"`
+	ex: `npm run parse-newdefs2 -- --category="Upswing Ranges"`

+--output_directory: Specify a directory to write the parsed ranges into rather than copying them to your clipboard, each range is written to its own file.
+This directory is importable by FlopzillaPro, and can further by organized into categories using subdirectory folders.

+  ex: `npm run parse-range-images -- --output_directory="./output"`

 ### Example Output: